-5. Obtain/construct your facilities and equipment.
+6. Obtain/construct your facilities and equipment.
 You must, by law have a mews (house), large enough so that your bird will have freedom of movement.
 Generally an 8′ x 8′ x 8′ cube is sufficient for a free-lofted red tail hawk.
 If you include a weathering area, it must also meet state and federal requirements.
-See examples of mews and weathering areas here.
 In addition, you must have the following equipment: Aylmeri jesses, leash, swivel, outdoor perch, scale capable of reading 1/2 ounce (15 grams) or better, and a bath pan.
 Other items not required by law, but necessary, are a gauntlet (glove), hawk box (Giant Hood) and a hunting vest.

 How GFA can Help

 One of the primary goals of the Georgia Falconry Association is to promote the art and practice of falconry.
 We are very interested in helping anyone, especially those at the apprenticeship level.
 According to federal law, an apprentice must have a sponsor.
 A sponsor must hold a general or master falconry license.
 The Georgia Department of Natural Resources is kind enough to recommend our organization as a resource for those interested in the sport of falconry.

 We are glad to assist in the search for a sponsor.
 We will make every effort to help identify someone who is willing to consider sponsoring a new apprentice.
 All General or Master class falconers have a responsibility to become a sponsor to ensure the perpetuation of our sport.